fortinetdev/terraform-provider-fortimanager/website/docs/index.html.markdown

 * `adom` - (Optional) Adom.
 This value is valid only when the `scopetype` is set to `adom`.
 The option is used to set the default adom of the resources managed by the provider.
 The default value is `root`.
 Each resource can also set its own adom as needed, see the description of each resource for details.

+* `import_options` - (Optional) This parameter is only used for import in some special cases.
+When the resource to be imported includes pkg parameter, you need to assign a value to the parameter here, for example:

+    ```hcl
+    provider "fortimanager" {
+      hostname       = "192.168.52.178"
+      username       = "admin"
+      password       = "admin"
+      insecure       = "true"

+      scopetype      = "adom"
+      adom           = "root"

+      import_options = ["pkg=default"]
+    }
+    ```

+* `logsession` - (Optional) Save the session to a local file.
+Used to assist fortimanager_exec_workspace_action resource.
+Valid values: `true`: log to file, `false`: do not log to file.
+Default is `false`.
+See `Guides -> To Lock for Restricting Configuration Changes` for details.

+* `presession` - (Optional) The session saved earlier and within the validity period, used to reuse the previous session and assist fortimanager_exec_workspace_action resource.
+See `Guides -> To Lock for Restricting Configuration Changes` for details.
+Default is empty.

 ## Release
 Check out the FortiManager provider release notes and additional information from: [the FortiManager provider releases](https://github.com/fortinetdev/terraform-provider-fortimanager/releases).

 ## Versioning

-The provider can cover FortiManager 6.0, 6.2, 6.4, 7.0 versions, the configuration of all parameters should be based on the relevant FortiManager version manual.
+The provider can cover FortiManager 6.4 versions, the configuration of all parameters should be based on the relevant FortiManager version manual and FortiManager API guide.